yangshu729/biatNovo-DDA/README.md

 #### Start inference

 The `DENOVO_INPUT_DIR` should contain the mgf file and feature file.
-The name must be `features.csv` and `spectrum.mgf` User container donwload the checkpoint from our release page Run command:
+The name must be `features.csv` and `spectrum.mgf` User can donwload the checkpoint from our release page Run command:
 ```bash
 export DENOVO_INPUT_DIR=input_data